 - Southwest Airlines Rapid Rewards® Premier Credit Card: (Review)

-The Chase Sapphire Preferred Card currently has its best-ever public offer of 50,000 points as a signup bonus (after $4000 spend within 3 months of account opening) plus 5000 more points if you add an authorized user to the account (and making a purchase within that same time period).
+The Chase Sapphire Preferred Card currently has its best-ever public offer of 50,000 points as a signup bonus (after $4000 spend within 3 months of account opening).
 For the most part we haven’t seen an offer like this for the card since March 2012.
 (And that was without the 5000 extra points.)

 I’ve been a fan of the Chase Sapphire Preferred Card as an important tool for frequent flyers since 2011 because:

 - It earns one of the most valuable points currencies, which transfer to a variety of airlines (including in all 3 major airline alliances) and hotels.

 - It earns points quickly, with double points on both travel and dining (what travelers tend to spend on most).

 Singapore Airlines is a Sapphire Preferred Transfer Partner

 The signup offer is even open to people who have had the card in the past provided you don’t currently have the card and it’s been 24 months since you last received the bonus.